griffeth-barker/blog/content/published/2023/work_with_csv_xlsx_in_powershell.md

 ---
-title: Working with CSV and XLSX in PowerShell
+title: Working with CSV and XLSX Files in PowerShell
 tags:
   - Terminal
   - PowerShell